 Leeds’ sole Champions League campaign brought about some remarkable results: thrashing Besiktas 6-0, beating AC Milan at home and drawing at San Siro, holding Barcelona to a draw, winning at Lazio, beating Spanish champions Deportivo 3-0.

 Given those fixtures, Anderlecht may not seem like the most illustrious opponents to select, but the Belgian outfit had won their past nine European ties at home.
 Even The Guardian could not help but gush that the win was “one of the finest results achieved by an English club on foreign soil”.

-Leeds also managed to score a goal so fine it still makes our Rob want to cry.
+Leeds also managed to score a goal so fine it still makes our Nestor want to cry.

 — Planet Football (@planetfutebol) February 21, 2017